FerJSsilva/habit-tracker-REST/README.md

 ## Scripts Explained

-- `npm run dev`: Runs the development environment with live reloading.
+- `pnpm run dev`: Runs the development environment with live reloading.
-- `npm run build`: Bundles the code for production.
+- `pnpm run build`: Bundles the code for production.
-- `npm run start`: Starts the server using the production bundle.
+- `pnpm run start`: Starts the server using the production bundle.

 For more detailed documentation on `esbuild`, visit the [official esbuild GitHub page](https://github.com/evanw/esbuild).